opencog/opencog/opencog/nlp/relex2logic/README.md

 #### The “to-do” statements

-e.g.
+Consider these sentences:

     - She wants to sing.
     - She wants you to sing.

-These rules seem to describe a sub-set of what are known as “sentential complements” or “propositional attitudes.”
-In other words verbs which accept sentences, or verb-phrases with implicit subjects, as their complements.
-There were five “to-do” rules in the old r2l rule-set.
+The RelEx to-do rules seem to describe a sub-set of what are known as “sentential complements” or “propositional attitudes.”
+In other words, verbs which accept sentences, or verb-phrases with implicit subjects, as their complements.
+There were five “to-do” rules in the old R2L rule-set.
 I ported three of them.
-I didn't port the “be able to” rule because “able” is only one example of many predicates that could fit in the same pattern (e.g. “ready,” “possible,” “glad”), which is also the same pattern that appears in the other rule I didn't port, which erroneously enshrines “must” as a key element of the pattern . . .  “must” is a modal verb, and all the modals could be handled by one rule of their own.
-Anyway, to summarize, the two “to-do”rules that I didn't port are too specific, and there need to be two more rules to handle those patterns instead—a rule for modals (can, must, will), and a rule for
+I didn't port the “be able to” rule, because “able” is only one example of many predicates that could fit in the same pattern (e.g. “ready”, “possible”, “glad”), which is also the same pattern that appears in the other rule I didn't port, which erroneously enshrines “must” as a key element of the pattern . . .
-this:
+“must” is a modal verb, and all the modals could be handled by one rule of their own.
+Anyway, to summarize, the two “to-do”rules that I didn't port are too specific, and there need to be two more rules to handle those patterns instead — a rule for modals (can, must, will), and a rule for this:

 **A predadj-to-do rule**

-e.g.
+For example,

     - She seems to be able to sing.
     - He intends to be ready to leave.
     - It must be possible to fix this.

-It is also worth noting that these three sentences make a good example the redundancy issue that needs to be solved in that one would prefer not to have to write three rules for the above examples – a “TOBE-predadj-todo” rule for the first one, a “SVO-predadj-to-do” rule for the second one, and a “modal-predadj-todo” rule for the third one (plus all the other combinations with other rules)!
+It is also worth noting that these three sentences make a good example of the redundancy issue that needs to be solved, in that one would prefer not to have to write three rules for the above examples – a “TOBE-predadj-todo” rule for the first one, a “SVO-predadj-to-do” rule for the second one, and a “modal-predadj-todo” rule for the third one (plus all the other combinations with other rules)!
 There seems no difficulty in doing it by assigning the two two-predicate relations separately; I only didn't do it yet, because it needs to be done for the whole rule-base or not at all, and because there are other more tricky issues that might impact on how this is done (read on!)

-To continue with the to-do rules . . . .The current selection “to-do” rules seems arbitrary.
-They don't cover most of the 8 basic structures described previously, nor many other two-predicate patterns that we have no rules for, such as:
+To continue with the to-do rules . . . .The current set of “to-do” rules seems arbitrary.
+They don't cover most of the eight basic structures described above, nor many other two-predicate patterns that we have no rules for, such as:

     - “I made her happy.”
     - “I consider him (to be) a fool.”